ksungcaya/phpass-laravel/README.md

 A PHPass Hasher integration to Laravel 5.
 This package overrides the default Bycrypt Hasher of Laravel and uses the [Phpass](http://openwall.com/phpass/) Library from Openwall for password hashing and checking methods.

-If you are using Laravel 5.0 and below, try out the old implementation [here](https://github.com/ksungcaya/phpass).
+If you are using Laravel 4, try out the old implementation [here](https://github.com/ksungcaya/phpass).

 ## Installation